MadanParth786/Artenal_Company_Task_Provided/README.md

 # Aternal_Company_Task_Provided
-A task Provided by A respective Alternal Ai and Ml based Company to complete it .
+A task Provided by A respective Artenal Ai and Ml based Company to complete it .
 Task Information:

 In order to showcase your knowledge about Machine learning, please do the following assignment.